FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Varnish will then look for the `X-Reverse-Proxy-TTL` header and if it exists, varnish will use the found value as TTL and then remove the header.
+There is a beresp.ttl field in VCL but unfortunately it can only be set to absolute values and not dynamically.
+Thus we have to use a C code fragment.

 Note that if you are using this, you should have a good purging strategy.